 The phrase “half-iron” is a little confusing when you think about it.
 Since the event is easily more than twice as long as the Olympic triathlon and considerably longer than a sprint triathlon, calling it a “half triathlon” seems to downplay just what is involved in participating in and training for a half-iron triathlon.

 All this is to say that half-irons aren’t kids’ stuff.
 Even if you’ve been participating in Olympic distance events for years, it might take some time before you’re ready for a half-iron event.

 The biggest and perhaps most challenging form of triathlon, Ironman has 3.8 kilometers of swimming, 180 kilometers of cycling, and 42 kilometers of running.
 It essentially tacks on more than a hundred miles of biking and few miles of swimming to a standard marathon (26.2 miles).
 The entire event takes place over 140 miles.

 A branded race, Ironman was born in Hawaii in 1978.
-The first iteration of the event combined three separate Hawaiian races -- the Honolulu Marathon, the Waikiki Roughwater Swim, and the Around-O’ahu Bike Race into one massive event.
-Just 15 people participated in that first ever Ironman.
+The first iteration of the event combined three separate Hawaiian races — the Honolulu Marathon, the Waikiki Roughwater Swim, and the Around-O’ahu Bike Race into one massive event.
+Just 15 people participated in that first-ever Ironman.
 Nowadays, thousands of people are likely to sign up for and participate in a race, demonstrating just how popular even the most grueling and challenging of exercise has become.

-While it all began on Hawaii in the 1970s, today, there are Ironman races around the world, held throughout the year.
+While it all began in Hawaii in the 1970s, today, there are Ironman races around the world, held throughout the year.
 Ironman participants who qualify are invited to the Ironman World Championship held in Hawaii each year.